supremebeing7/spaghetti-refactory/_posts/2016-02-18-scopes-vs-class-methods-in-ruby-on-rails.md

 It's a small difference, but an important one.

-As of this writing, the rails guides don't make this distinction.
-I'm excited to say I have [my first Pull Request into Rails to add it to the docs](https://github.com/rails/rails/pull/23606).
-Hopefully it will happen!
+When I first started writing this, the rails guides didn't make this distinction.
+I'm excited to say I made [my first contribution to Rails by adding this to the docs](https://github.com/rails/rails/pull/23606).
+Bangarang!

 *Kudos to [plataformatec](http://blog.plataformatec.com.br/2013/02/active-record-scopes-vs-class-methods/) for a great writeup on the subject.*